-This is a chronicle of our absurd, canon-destroying playthrough of Star Wars Conquest, a mod for sandbox RPG Mount & Blade.
-Our campaign to ruin Star Wars appears each Tuesday.
-Header illustration
+This is a chronicle of our absurd, canon-destroying playthrough of Star Wars Conquest, a mod for sandbox RPG Mount & Blade, originally published in 2014.
+We brought it back for the holidays.
+Header illustration by JawaStu.

 Uninstall KOTOR.
 Forget TIE Fighter and Star Wars Battlefront.
 There is only one Star Wars video game, and it's an unfinished mod for a six-year-old medieval RPG built by an indie studio from Turkey.

 Star Wars Conquest is devastatingly open and filled with intentional and unintentional weirdness, and that immediately makes it more appealing than junk like The Force Unleashed 2.
 Broadly, the mod reskins Mount & Blade's map-roaming, army-gathering, and quest-taking sandbox gameplay with familiar Star Wars characters, settings, and weapons.
 Instead of riding in a caravan, you're in an X-Wing (crammed, presumably, into the cockpit with 60 soldiers and their gear).
 Instead of fighting on horseback, you ride a speeder.
 Instead of sieging castles, you conquer Hoth and Endor.
 Instead of running errands for kings, you pay fealty to Greedo.